Bitcoin-Calendar/calendar-bot/README.md

      NOSTR_PRIVATE_KEY_RU=your_russian_private_key_hex_here
      ```

-> You can use this outsid of the bitcoin calendar bot context for posting events from different CSV files at specific times on specific dates.
+> You can use this outside of the bitcoin calendar bot context for posting events from different CSV files at specific times on specific dates.

 5. Load Environment Variables:
    - The application uses the `github.com/joho/godotenv` package to load environment variables from the `.env` file.
 Ensure this package is installed and properly configured in your project.